10 of the best sandpits for toddlers and kids 2023

 If you have the budget, this wooden playboat provides a fantastic outdoor play area with a sandpit.
 Indeed the sandpit cleverly slides underneath the captain's deck area to protect it when it's not being played with - but still keeps the ship's shape.

 There’s a whole host of features for your money.
-Kids can steer the ship's wheel, play with both sand and water (with the small plastic tray), keep play tools in a handy little storage, and use a sail that doubles up as a UV resistant sunshade.
+Kids can steer the ship's wheel, play with both sand and water (with the small plastic tray), keep play tools in a handy little storage area, and use a sail that doubles up as a UV resistant sunshade.

 There’s even a little blackboard where your child can practise their writing and drawing skills.
 Made from FSC-certified sustainable wood, it has been treated to make it suitable for outdoor use and has a 12-month guarantee.